-Dr. Courtney Welton-Mitchell is trained as a social psychologist and a mental health clinician.
-She is a clinical assistant professor in the Department of Environmental & Occupational Health at the Colorado School of Public Health, where she works primarily with the Certificate in Public Health Preparedness and Disaster Response.
+Dr. Courtney Welton-Mitchell is trained as a social psychologist and a mental health clinician specializing in traumatic stress.
+She is a clinical assistant professor in the Department of Environmental & Occupational Health at the Colorado School of Public Health, where she directs the Certificate in Climate and Disaster Resilience.
 She is also a research associate with the Natural Hazards Center, Institute for Behavioral Science, University of Colorado, Boulder.
-She is a current Fulbright Scholar Ambassador (2020-2022) and former Fulbright Scholar (2017-2018).
+She is a former Fulbright Scholar and Scholar Ambassador.
 She co-founded the Humanitarian Assistance Applied Research Group at the University of Denver and was the Director from 2014-2018.

 Her research focuses on health/public health interventions in disasters and complex humanitarian crises using mixed methods.
 Much of her research emphasizes mental health integrated approaches to climate and disaster adaptation, mitigation and preparedness.
 She has conducted studies on group-based mental health, gender-based violence, and disaster preparedness interventions, including public health messaging campaigns and social norms approaches to attitude and behavioral change.She is a founding member and co-chair of the Earthquake Engineering Research Institute's Public Health Working Group.
 Her current intervention research includes psychological preparedness for public school teachers, staff wellbeing initiatives for humanitarian aid workers, mental health integrated preparedness for climate change affected agricultural communities and communities impacts by disasters including wildfires, flooding, landslides and earthquakes.